nelhage/blog.nelhage.com/content/post/inventing-structured-concurrency.md

   # All tasks will be waited for on exit from the region
 ```

-We can port our running example over:

-    FIGURE:exception_tasklauncher.py

-And we’ll see it exit quickly in response to the exception, with a sensible stack trace.

 So long as we only spawn new tasks via `TaskLauncher`, we now have a clear parent-child relationship, where every task “belongs to” a clear parent, and where parents are responsible for waiting on exceptions that escape their children.
 If any task raises an unhandled exception, it will bubble upwards through this hierarchy; if no one catches it, it will eventually bottom out in the root task and the `asyncio.run` call.
 We’ve gone a long way towards converting the concurrent exception-handling problem into the familiar single-threaded version!

 ## Two problems

-Unfortunately, we’re not done.
-The implementation above has two serious issues, neither of which has a trivial fix.
+Unfortunately, we’re far from done.
+The above sketch has two serious, related, challenges, neither of which has a trivial fix.

 #### Deadlocks

 First, the deadlocks.
 We said above that a task’s parent will “eventually” wait on it.
 That’s only true so long as the parent actually exits the context manager.
 But what if the parent is **waiting on work** that will never complete, because some child task that would have processed it encountered an error?

 Here’s a minimal example that shows the kind of problem: